How to Write a Software Design Document

 Gather Information and Requirements

-Once you have identified the purpose of your Software Design Document and the stakeholders, it's time to gather information and requirements.
+Once you’ve established the purpose of your Software Design Document and identified the stakeholders, the next step is to gather the necessary information and requirements.
+This ensures the document provides a clear and comprehensive guide for the project.

 2. Identify the System Requirements